 With your student's final year of high school winding down, the list of things to do may seem limitless.
-One way to help manage the stress and emotions of the final months before your child goes off to college is to make an organized list of item to do.
+One way to help manage the stress and emotions of the final months before your child goes off to college is to make an organized list of items to do.

 Here are some items to include for each month between March of senior year and the start of freshman year of college:

 If your student hasn't made a final college decision, think about a virtual or in-person visit to those that have offered acceptance and your student is still considering.

 - Use these trips to help your student envision what it would be like to attend each school and decide if it's a good fit.

 - You may wish to help your student set up visits to specific departments or programs or to sit in classes.